Preparing for Surgery

-A package will be provided to you which includes such items as toothpaste, toothbrush, body lotion and more.
-The only items you need to bring are personal belongings such as prescription drugs, contact lens cleaner, denture care and change of clothing for the following day.
+A package will be provided to you, which includes such items as toothpaste, toothbrush, body lotion and more.
+The only items you need to bring are personal belongings such as prescription drugs, contact lens cleaner, denture care and a change of clothing for the following day.

 Will Food Be Provided?

 Well-balanced meals are provided if ordered by your physician, as well as drinks and snacks.
 Special dietary needs may be provided for if we are notified in advance.